 HIP111633 is the reference name for the star in the Hipparcos Star Catalogue.
 The Id of the star in the Henry Draper catalogue is HD214419.
-CQ Cephei has alternative name(s), CQ_Cep.

 The star is a Wolf-Rayet, a rare type of star of which not many are known.
 These stars are extremely luminous and large compared to our Sun.
 They live fast and die hard in a matter of millions not billions of years like our Sun.
 They exhaust their hydrogen supplies, turning to other gasses and expand outwards with massive solar winds, moving a step closer in the stellar evolution towards their death in a super or hypernova explosion.

 Using the original Hipparcos data that was released in 1997, the parallax to the star was given as 0.14 which gave the calculated distance to CQ Cephei as 23297.38 light years away from Earth or 7142.86 parsecs.
-It would take a spaceship travelling at the speed of light, 23297.38 years to get there.
-We don't have the technology or spaceship that can carry people over that distance yet.
+If you want that in miles, it is 15,623,610,440,132.

 The source of the information if it has a Hip I.D. is from Simbad, the Hipparcos data library based at the University at Strasbourg, France.
 Hipparcos was a E.S.A. satellite operation launched in 1989 for four years.
 The items in red are values that I've calculated so they could well be wrong.
-Information regarding Stellar Age, Metallicity or Mass is from the E.U.
+Information regarding Metallicity and/or Mass is from the E.U.
 Exoplanets.
 The information was obtained as of 12th Feb 2017.

 |Star Type||Wolf-Rayet star|

 |Naked Eye Visible||Requires a 7x50 Binoculars - Magnitudes|